If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 The only way you can adjust your debt to income ratio is to either increase your income or to decrease your debt.

-The latter tends to be the easier method for lowering a debt to income ratio.
+The latter tends to be the easier method for lowering the debt to income ratio.

 Paying down some of your old loans can make a huge difference in your debt to income ratio.
 This is a quick way to make yourself more appealing to lenders.